-Changeover Performance & Analytics
+Changeover Analytics

 You tracked the total.
 You don't know what drove it.